common-nighthawk/where-are-you-going-where-have-you-been/README.md

 To do that you'll need to
 uncompress the file Google provided and move over your data.
-That will look something like this--
+That will look something like--
 ```
 unzip ~/Downloads/takeout-20170101T000000Z.zip
 cp ~/Downloads/Takeout/Location\ History/LocationHistory.json ~/where-are-you-going-where-have-you-been/